 Spaghetti in a Hot Dog Bun Recipe

-2. Drain water from noodles, return to pot and add sauce to warm.
+- Drain noodles from water.
+Return noodles to pot and add sauce to warm.

-3. Open hot dog buns, being careful not to split them.
+- Open hot dog buns and place on baking sheet, being careful not to split them.